fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 We can also compute differences and ratios between groups for all of the metrics.
+These are available via the :meth:`MetricFrame.difference` and :meth:`MetricFrame.ratio` methods respectively.
 The absolute difference will always be returned, and the ratios will be chosen to be less than one.
 By default, the computations are done between the maximum and minimum